PoCInnovation/Workshops/software/13.Rust/SETUP.md

 ```shell
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-> :bulb: We recommend you to download the vscode extension [Rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) for Rust
+> :bulb: We recommend you to download the vscode extension [Rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) for Rust.

-#

 ## 2. Project

-Create a working folder and get the resources provided with the workshop.
+Create a working folder.

-### To initialize your project:
+### To Init your project:

 ```shell
 $ cargo init
 ```

-### To launch your project you can do:
+### To Run your project you can do:

 ```shell
 $ cargo run